gcgarner/IOTstack/README.md

 ```
 cd IOTstack
 ```
-Personally I like to create a specific folder in my home directory for git repos so they are grouped together in `~/git`

 # The Menu
 I've added a menu to make things easier.
 It is good however to familiarise yourself with how things are installed.
 The menu can be used to install docker and then build the docker-compose.yml file necessary for starting the stack and it runs a few common commands.
 I do recommend you start to learn the docker and docker-compose commands if you plan using docker in the long run.
 I've added several helper scripts, have a look inside.